PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

 ### Heartbeat (0x06)

 Heartbeat packets are used to keep a session alive.
-They are only sent by the game client, if it has not received a packet from the server in ~25-30 seconds.
-They carry no data.
+They are sent by the game client if it has not received a packet from the server in ~25-30 seconds, and the server must respond with a heartbeat of its own to keep the connection alive.

 ```csharp
 struct Heartbeat